AC adapter: Universal power adapters

-External power adapters can fail, and can become separated from the product they are intended to power.
+External power adapters can fail, or can become separated from the product they are intended to power.
 Consequently, there is a market for replacement adapters.
 The replacement must match input and output voltages, match or exceed current capability, and be fitted with a matching connector.
 Many electrical products are poorly labeled with information concerning the power supply they require, so it is prudent to record the specifications of the original power supply in advance, to ease replacement if the original is later lost.
 Careful labeling of power adapters can also reduce the likelihood of a mixup which could cause equipment damage.

 Some "universal" replacement power supplies allow output voltage and polarity to be switched to match a range of equipment.
 With the advent of switch-mode supplies, adapters which can work with any voltage from 110 VAC to 240 VAC became widely available; previously either 100–120 VAC or 200–240 VAC versions were used.
 Adapters which can also be used with motor vehicle and aircraft power (see EmPower) are available.

 Four-way X connectors or six-way star connectors, also known as spider connectors, with multiple plug sizes and types are common on generic power supplies.
 Other replacement power supplies have arrangements for changing the power connector, with four to nine different alternatives available when purchased in a set.
-RadioShack sells universal AC adapters of various capacities, branded as "Enercell Adaptaplug", and fitted with two-pin female sockets compatible with their Adaptaplug connector lineup.
 This allows many different configurations of AC adapters to be put together, without requiring soldering.
 Philmore and other competing brands offer similar AC adapters with interchangeable connectors.

 The label on a power supply may not be a reliable guide to the actual voltage it supplies under varying conditions.
 Many low-cost power supplies are "unregulated", in that their voltage can change considerably with load.
 If they are lightly loaded, they may put out much more than the nominal "name plate" voltage, which could damage the load.
 If they are heavily loaded, the output voltage may droop appreciably, in some cases well below the nominal label voltage even within the nominal rated current, causing the equipment being supplied to malfunction or be damaged.
 Supplies with linear (as against switched) regulators are heavy, bulky, and expensive.

 Modern switched-mode power supplies (SMPSs) are smaller, lighter, and more efficient.
 They put out a much more constant voltage than unregulated supplies as the input voltage and the load current vary.
 When introduced, their prices were high, but by the early 21st century the prices of switch-mode components had dropped to a degree which allowed even cheap supplies to use this technology, saving the cost of a larger and heavier mains-frequency transformer.